meksor/randbasel/README.md

  - random
  - fractions
  - math
- - sys (sys.maxsize to use all the computing power!)
+ - sys (sys.maxsize to use the maximum integer size of your system!)

 `python randbasel.py`